Saurav-98/my-filmpire/README.md

 4 - Axios : Promise based HTTP client for the browser and node.js -(npm i axios) 5 - React Redux : Official React bindings for Redux. - (npm i react-redux) 6 - React Router DOM - (npm i react-router-dom)

+## Folder structure and Routing

+**_ Using React Router Version 6 for Now, Will Refactor the code with the latest version of React Router once the Project is completed _**